Top 10 Easy Bluegrass Guitar Songs For Beginners (2025)

 2. Old Joe Clark

 A medium-tempo fiddle tune.
 Often taught as one of the first songs for a bluegrass musician.
-While the fiddle work is busy, the guitar accompaniment is straight ahead (even as far as bluegrass goes).
+While the fiddle work is busy, the guitar accompaniment is straight ahead.

 3. Wildwood Flower

 This is a classic flatpicking guitar song.
-It was popularized by the Carter family, and that recording is included just below.
+It was popularized by the Carter family, and that's the recording included here.
 This song is great because the melody is fairly simple and the tempo relaxed, so it's an easy one to get started with.

 4. Soldier's Joy